/ 24 Apr 2024

 The above is the standard procedure but in some cases there can be unusual or complex features that require more hearings and a deviation from the standard process.

 It is always best to deal with as many issues outside of court as possible.
 However, we recognise that sometimes people just can’t agree.
 At Hanne & Co, we are able to help.
-We have one of the largest family departments in London with 16 specialist lawyers and over 290 years combined experience.
+We have one of the largest family departments in London.
 We can refer to mediation, advise on negotiations, draft final agreements and if all else fails, represent you throughout the court process.

-If you would like advice on any aspect of relationship breakdown, please contact our family department for a confidential discussion on 020 7228 0017.
+If you would like advice on any aspect of relationship breakdown, please contact our family department for a confidential discussion on 020 7228 0017 or via the form below.

 Send our divorce team a message